 Commissioner Polly Trottenberg

-Trottenberg’s 22 years of government experience include over four years at USDOT, most recently as the Under Secretary of Transportation for Policy, where she developed key initiatives for the Obama Administration, including the groundbreaking TIGER discretionary grant program.
-In 2008, Trottenberg was named as the first Executive Director of Building America’s Future, a non-profit organization that advocates for increased investment in infrastructure and major transportation policy reform.
-During her 12 years on Capitol Hill, Trottenberg served with U.S. Senators Charles Schumer, Daniel Patrick Moynihan and Barbara Boxer.
-Prior to her work in Congress, Trottenberg also served at the Port Authority of New York and New Jersey.
-Trottenberg holds a B.A. in History from Barnard College and an M.P.P. from the Kennedy School of Government and lives in Brooklyn.
+Trottenberg has over 24 years of experience in the public sector, including most recently at USDOT, where she served as the Under Secretary of Transportation for Policy and developed key initiatives for the Obama Administration, including the groundbreaking TIGER discretionary grant program.
+Previously, Trottenberg was the first Executive Director of Building America's Future, a non-profit organization that advocates for increased investment in infrastructure and major transportation policy reform.
+On Capitol Hill for 12 years, Trottenberg worked for U.S. Senators Charles Schumer, Daniel Patrick Moynihan and Barbara Boxer, and began her transportation career at the Port Authority of New York and New Jersey.